Forzafonz/Colosseum/README.md

 ## About:

-This is a single page Full Stack application which supports synchronization features.
-It allows user to create, save, watch and share playlists in real time with other people.
-The application supports live chat as well.
+Colosseum is a single page full stack application that allows a user to create, save, watch and share playlists in real time with other people.
+The playlists can contain both YouTube and SoundCloud media in the same playlist.
+The play order in the playlist can be voted on by all users connected to the playlist.

+This app incorporates various synchronization features between multiple connected users.
+These synchronization features include media fast forwarding/rewinding, media pausing/playing, playlist updating and live chat.

 ## Key Features:

 *  Single Page Application
-*  Built using functional React for front-end and Node/Express for  back-end
+*  Built using functional React for the front-end and Node/Express for the back-end
 *  **Reducer** was used to control global application state
 *  **Socket.io** was used to enable playlist, video and chat synchronization across multiple clients
-*  Allows mutliple-clients connection and synchornizes media playing across all clients listening to the same playlist
-*  Supports youtube and soundclound media
+*  Supports YouTube and SoundCloud media
-*  Landing page is built using THREE.js for React
+*  Landing page was built using THREE.js for React

 [For installation steps see below](#getting-started)